splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose-MacOS.md

 # Install Docker Desktop for MacOS

-Refer to your Docker [documentation](https://docs.docker.com) to set up your Docker Desktop for MacOS.
+Refer to the "MacOS" section in your Docker [documentation](https://docs.docker.com) to set up your Docker Desktop for MacOS.

 # Perform your initial SC4S configuration